raspberrypilearning/blender-marble/en/step_2.md

 ![Splash screen popup.](images/splash-screen.png)

 A **Cube** object has been created for you.
-The cube has an orange border to show it is the selected object:
+The cube has an orange outline to show it is the selected object:

 ![A 3D cube shown in the Object view.
 The Cube object is also highlighted in the Scene Collection window.](images/starter-cube.png)